Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ## Specs

-All bencharks were taken on:
+All benchmarks were taken using:
 * Intel Core i5-10400F 2.90GHz
 * RTX 3060
 * Windows 10
-* Visual Studio 2022.
+* Visual Studio 2022

 ## Performance
-Performance of the path tracer depends on the scene and material settings.
-For certain scenes the variance will be bigger than for others which means that you generally have to take more samples, which means longer render times.
-For some scenes there will be a lot of closed rooms which means more ray bounces which means more time needed per sample.
-For some scenes there will be a lot of vertices which means more time spent at intersection tests.
+The performance of the path tracer depends on the scene and material settings.
+Some scenes will have more variance than others, which means you generally have to take more samples, which means longer render times.
+Some scenes will have a lot of enclosed spaces, which means more ray bounces, which means more time per sample.
+For some scenes there will be a lot of vertices, which means more time spent on intersection tests.

 So here I'll present the performance of rendering 3 different scenes:
 * CornellBox (64 vertices, 96 indices)
 * Sponza (2.2M vertices, 11.2M indices)
 * Dragon (2.5M vertices, 2.5M indices)

-We'll also look into how Russian roulette affects their performances.
+We'll also look at how Russian Roulette affects their performance.

 ## Cornell Box